Sonic the Hedgehog CD (Sega CD)

 "Comin' Soon" Screen

 Near the end of Quartz Quadrant Zone 1 Past, there is a small, inaccessible room with glitched collision and the letters "CX" in the background made from shadowed yet used tiles.
-This is most likely the signature of Masato Nishimura (Majin), graphic designer of Quartz Quadrant, as "CXX" is a nickname Nishimura is occasionally credited under, such as the Sonic CD team's best times screen (though with an extra "X" added), as seen above.
-This signature likely belongs to Masato Nishimura (Majin), because in the game Dark Wizard, he is credited as "Cxxmajin".
+This is most likely the signature of Masato Nishimura (Majin), graphic designer of Quartz Quadrant, as "CXX" is a nickname Nishimura is occasionally credited under, such as the Sonic CD team's best times screen and the game Dark Wizard, where he is credited as "CXXMAJIN".

 In addition, there are a few other differences in the American version compared to the original Japanese and European games: